SimplGy/gameOfLife/README.md

 ## Planned Features

-* Pause while dragging, resume right after
 * Restructure so github pages can deploy it for me
 * #demo: take animated gif of pos:abs version and translate version showing the difference in the paint rectangles.
 It looks cool and illustrates a good point.
-* Remove Backbone, do in vanilla
+* Build with vanilla JS to model and canvas or d3 to draw
 * #fluff: gameify the clearing of the board, congratulate the player
 * #fluff: For a really nice looking initial state, weight live cells towards the circular center and make it less likely for them to be alive towards the fringes.
 * #fluff: Scale the number of cells until a perf limit is hit (eg: keep adding cells until the `live` loop takes ~7ms to compute)